mochi-neko/Relent/README.md

 ## Uncertain Result

 [UncertainResult](https://github.com/mochi-neko/Relent/tree/main/Assets/Mochineko/Relent/UncertainResult)
- is an explicit error handling module for an uncertain operation that can be retryable failure.
+ is an explicit error handling module for an uncertain operation that can be retryable failure, e.g. HTTP communication for a WebAPI.

 ### Core specification